Biography:

 I'm a little old lady who plays with bugs and gets way too emotionally involved with them.
 I have no formal education, background, or experience in entomology, so calling myself an amateur is aiming high.

-Even though I'm quite old, with one tarsus in the grave, my purpose here is to learn as much as I can and share as many observations as I can.
+Even though I am despicably old with one tarsus in the grave, my purpose here is to learn as much as I can and share as many observations as I can.
 I believe that large numbers of species that we enjoy or gripe about or ignore will no longer be here for future generations as humans continue to destroy habitat and disrupt ecosystems.
 What I value most in entomology is preservation and conservation, which I think is most critical in these times of apathy and ignorance.
 This site contributes in invaluable ways by making entomology accessible, allowing amateurs to interact with experts in learning to appreciate the magnificent world of insects.

-In my limited and recent experience with insects, I have handraised many species.
+In my recent experience with insects, I have handraised many species of insects and spiders.
 I'm on the periphery of entomology in that I practice "compassionate rearing" of various species and get to know them intimately in simulated natural habitats.
 My intention is to contribute to the knowledge base by reporting on the life history and ethology of some of the many insects I raise and observe on a daily basis.

 My hope is that as many humans as possible will do everything they can to preserve species and their fragile habitats, along with all the relevant information, observations, photos, and data we have accumulated.